GlasgowEmbedded/glasgow/docs/internals_startup.rst

 Hot reload
 ----------

-Hot reload (loading the firmware using ``make -C firmware load``) only results in a proper reset when FX2 is configured in ID-only mode, i.e. it is necessary to run ``glasgow flash --no-firmware`` before using a device for developing firmware.
+Hot reload (loading the firmware using ``make -C firmware load``) only results in a proper reset when FX2 is configured in ID-only mode, i.e. it is necessary to run ``glasgow flash --remove-firmware`` before using a device for developing firmware.

 Python API
 ----------